-We used "planning level" cost estimates to help describe the cost-effectiveness of a project.
+We used "planning-level" cost estimates to help describe the cost-effectiveness of a project.
 We avoided recommending projects that looked promising for congestion reduction but would be unreasonably expensive to build due to right-of-way needs, environmental constraints, or construction costs.

 Our recommended projects achieve congestion reduction in the Eastgate/Factoria area versus the 2035 Baseline.
-We know that expanding vehicle capacity cannot by itself reduce traffic congestion in the long term, and that a comprehensive multimodal strategy is the ultimate solution.
-However, the strategic investments we identify will provide measurable congestion reduction in the context of a multimodal approach to mobility and will complement current and future multimodal transportation investments by the City of Bellevue and our regional transportation partners.
+We know that expanding vehicle capacity is critical and that a comprehensive multimodal strategy is necessary to reduce traffic congestion in the long term.
+The strategic investments we identify will provide measurable congestion reduction in the context of a multimodal approach to mobility and will complement current and future multimodal transportation investments by the City of Bellevue and our regional transportation partners.